MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ## Update Visual Studio 2017 version 15.5 or earlier

-If you are using an earlier version of Visual Studio 2017, here's how to update to the newest version.
+If you are using an earlier version of Visual Studio 2017, here's how to update it from version 15.0 to version 15.5.

 ### Update by using the Notifications hub